 - Ginger Beer: It has a spicier, sharp ginger flavor which makes it perfect for this mocktail.
 If you do not like a very strong ginger flavor you can use Ginger Ale in it’s place.

-PRO TIP: If you want to avoid adding ice and a watered down cocktail, chill the ingredients ahead of time!
+- FILL COPPER MUG halfway with ice cubes or crushed ice.
+If you want to avoid adding ice and a watered down cocktail, chill the ingredients ahead of time!

 Frequently Asked Questions (FAQs)

-Can kids drink this Grapefruit Ginger Beer Mocktail?
 The short answer is yes, but most kids do not like this at all.
 The intense and spicy taste of the ginger is typically too much for them.
 If you are wanting to make a version for kids you can always use ginger ale for theirs.

 Thanks for dropping in!
-Be sure to subscribe to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
+Be sure to SUBSCRIBE to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!